 Secure Your Wi-Fi

-It may seem like common sense to file 3677272004 jpgmost, but there are still individuals today that do not know how, or simply do not take the time, to change the default settings on their wireless router.
+It may seem like common sense to business interaction digital padlock most, but there are still individuals today that do not know how, or simply do not take the time, to change the default settings on their wireless router.
 This is an interesting discovery when securing your wireless router from a very simple hack by someone searching your router’s default password is as easy as connecting your computer to your router, and changing a simple setting.
 Changing your password may be different based on your router, but knowing how to log in and change it can easily be found for your specific model of router by doing a search on the internet.
 Securing your Wi-Fi is the most basic and effective way to protect yourself and your data, so do not overlook it.

 Related: Cyber Security: IRS Warns About Widespread CEO Fraud W-2 Phishing Scam